-We own a 50% share interest in Lennard Shelf Pty Ltd., which owns the Pillara underground mine in the Kimberly region of Western Australia, 2,500 kilometres northeast of Perth and 360 kilometres east of Broome along the Great Northern Highway.
+We own a 50% share interest in Lennard Shelf Pty Ltd., which owns the Pillara underground mine in the Kimberly region of Western Australia, 2,600 kilometres northeast of Perth and 400 kilometres east of Broome along the Great Northern Highway.
 We acquired our interest in the Lennard Shelf mine in 2003, when the mine was placed on care and maintenance by a receiver acting for the vendor.
 Mining operations resumed in 2007 following a \$26 million redevelopment program.
-The operation is expected to produce 70,000 to 80,000 tonnes per year of zinc and 15,000 tonnes of lead in concentrate over an anticipated mine life of four years.
-Concentrate shipments are expected to start in the second quarter of 2007.
+Concentrate shipments started in the second quarter of 2007.